indiraYS/nodejs-file-manager/assignment.md

 # [Course program module (for RS School students)](https://github.com/rolling-scopes-school/tasks/blob/master/node/modules/nodejs-application/README.md)

-# Assignment: File Manager
+# Assignment: File Walker

 ## Description

-Your task is to implement File Manager using Node.js APIs.
+Your task is to implement File Walker using Node.js APIs.

 The file manager should be able to do the following: